Program overview

 Program Structure

-The Business - Insurance (Co-op) program is designed to provide students with a comprehensive understanding of the insurance industry.
-The program has a duration of 60 weeks and includes a cooperative education component that allows students to gain practical experience in the field.
-Here are some key features of the program structure:
+The Business - Insurance (Co-op) program is designed to provide students with a comprehensive understanding of the insurance industry over a 60-week duration.
+The program structure includes:

-- Opportunities to attend industry events and conferences.
+• Opportunities to attend industry events and network with professionals.

 Featured Experiences